Collared Aracaris are often seen from the top of the Canopy Tower. Photo: Gavin Bieber

 Panama is one of those fortunate places where two great avifaunas meet.
 As one moves from the Costa Rican border east toward the Colombian border, Central American birds drop out and the truly Neotropical groups such as antbirds, woodcreepers, tyrant flycatchers, hummingbirds and tanagers begin to dominate.
 It all makes for an exceedingly rich birding experience.
 Our trip is timed to take advantage of the end of fall migration, when resident breeding birds are joined by wintering migrants and transients from North America.
 This influx of Nearctic migrants makes for a very diverse avian assemblage.
 The acclaimed Canopy Tower serves as a delightful home base as we explore several remarkable birding areas including Pipeline Road, which offers arguably the best lowland birding in Central America, with over 400 species recorded from this single locale!
-After our week-long stay at the tower we’ll relocate to the delightful Canopy Lodge, roughly two hours west of Panama City and nestled in the Talamancan Foothills.
-Here we’ll find extensive and lush cloud forest, dry pacific savannahs and a substantially new suite of birds.
+After our stay at the Tower, you have the option of continuing on with our new Western Highlands and Bocas del Toro tour.
+Here we’ll find extensive and lush cloud forest, Caribbean lowlands and a substantially new suite of birds.

-Day 5: After an early breakfast we’ll pass Gatun Lock and the Panama Canal before reaching the Achiote Road on the Caribbean coast.
-Achiote is widely regarded as the best place in the canal area for diurnal raptors, and we’ll keep our eyes upward for Plumbeous, Semiplumbeous, Gray-lined, Common Black, Great Black, and Short-tailed Hawks and several kites and falcons.
+Day 5: After an early breakfast we’ll pass over the newly constructed lock systems near Gatun Lock before reaching the Achiote Road on the Caribbean coast.
+Achiote is widely regarded as the best place in the canal area for diurnal raptors, and we’ll keep our eyes upward for Semiplumbeous, Gray-lined, Common Black, Great Black, and Short-tailed Hawks and several kites and falcons.
 We’ll also look for local species such as White-headed Wren, Montezuma and Crested Oropendolas, Spot-crowned Barbet, Pacific (Antwren, Long-tailed Tyrant, Bare-crowned Antbird and Red-breasted Blackbird.
-We’ll have a picnic lunch at an old fort located on a bluff above the Caribbean, and then visit a nearby mangrove forest looking for birds such as Streak-headed and Straight-billed Woodcreepers, Black-tailed Trogon and Muscovy Duck.
+We’ll have a picnic lunch at an old fort located on a bluff above the Caribbean, and then visit a nearby mangrove forest looking for birds such as Streak-headed Woodcreepers, Mangrove Cuckoo, Black-tailed Trogon and Muscovy Duck.
 In the late afternoon we’ll continue to the outskirts of the coastal town of Colon, where we’ll board a train back to the Canopy Tower.
 The train ride affords great views of Barro Colorado Island, one of the world’s premier biological research stations, specializing in tropical ecology and island biogeography.
 We’ll also pass through areas full of waterbirds, including large numbers of waders and most likely Snail Kites.
 Night at the Canopy Tower.

 Day 6: We’ll leave early this morning for Cerro Azul.
 Though only about two hours away, these highlands present a whole new world where trees are laden with epiphytes and colorful orchids.
 Mixed canopy flocks often include a variety of dazzling tanagers such as Emerald, Silver-throated, Bay-headed, Rufous-winged, Speckled and Black-and-yellow.
 We have reasonable expectations of seeing the endemic Stripe-cheeked Woodpecker, the beautiful Violet-capped Hummingbird and the amazingly colorful Yellow-eared Toucanet.
-These wet forests also offer our best chance for the very local Black-eared Wood-Quail and Black-headed Antthrush.
 We’ll visit several arrays of hummingbird feeders, where we regularly encounter over 15 species and hundreds of individuals over the course of a few hours.
 After lunch we’ll drive toward Panama City to investigate the waterfront at Panama Viejo, which plays host to an amazing assemblage of shorebirds.
 We should encounter thousands of birds of over a dozen species, and we’ll look especially hard for Collared Plover and Cocoi Heron.
-Night at the Canopy Tower.
+Night near the Panama Canal.

 - Single Occupancy Supplement (see note below)